knnv-ar/astro-tut1-build-a-blog/README.md

 4.2.
 Create and pass data to a custom blog layout
 4.3.
 Combine layouts to get the best of both worlds

+UNIT 5 - ASTRO API

+5.1.
+Create a blog post archive
+5.2.
+Generate tag pages
+5.3.
+Build a tag index page
+5.4.
+Add an RSS feed

+UNIT 6 - ASTRO ISLANDS

+6.1.
+Build your first Astro island
+6.2.
+Back on dry land.
+Take your blog from day to night, no island required!
+6.3.
+Congratulations!

 ---